 Will Stanley: And so here’s Eric in the exhibition with some of his robot friends.
 You can find more about Eric’s story on our website.
 Thank you very much.

 Will Stanley talked about How Can a Museum Use Kickstarter to Crowdfund? at our CultureGeek event in May 2016.
 Interested in learning more about fundraising?
-Watch this presentation on digital fundraising in museums.
+Find out more about the Future of Museum Fundraising here.